ushaayadav/Business-Insights-360-Power-BI/README.md

 Key Insights by Subzone & Top 5 Products & Customers by Revenue.
 Ribbon Chart for PC Market share trend (AtliQ & competitors).
 Yearly trends by revenue, Market share %, Net profit % & Gross Margin %.

+💡 𝗣𝗿𝗼𝗷𝗲𝗰𝘁 𝗢𝘂𝘁𝗰𝗼𝗺𝗲:

+We made a cool report that helps AtliQ Hardware make decisions based on data.
+They can now answer lots of important questions using this report.